Nancy Theresa Kinney, Ph.D.

 Professional Summary

-Dr. Nancy Kinney specializes in policy research on issues related to the utilization of nonprofits—specifically those with a religious connection—in the privatization of human services.
-She has a particular research interest in the policy innovation known as charitable choice.”
-In addition, she has examined the role of nonprofit organizations in civic engagement, particularly in the policy formulation process.
+Dr. Nancy Kinney specializes in policy research on issues related to the involvement of nonprofit organizations in the formulation and implementation of public policy.
+She has a particular research interest in policy innovations that incorporate faith-based organizations.
+In addition, she has examined the role of nonprofit organizations in international humanitarian activity, civic engagement and legislative advocacy.
 She has an extensive employment history in nonprofits as well as involvement in board governance.
 Her teaching experience has emphasized curriculum planning and instructional design.

 Education